dflex-js/dflex/README.md

 ### [**@dflex/dnd**](https://github.com/dflex-js/dflex/tree/master/packages/dnd)

 The main package that depends on the other packages.
-It is responsible for the main magical logic of the library to introduce the drag and drop interactive functionality.
+It is responsible for the magical logic of the library to introduce the drag and drop interactive functionality.

 ## Documentation 📖